Horticultural Therapy Certificate Program

 Coursework

 This course provides an in-depth review of program management.
 Students will understand the importance of budgeting, marketing, and other key components running successful horticultural therapy programs.
 Students will also explore risk management and develop a risk management plan.
-This hybrid course will consist of seven weeks.
-The online section of this course will take part over six weeks with two weekly sessions, totaling three hours per week.
-A five-day residential period, totaling a minimum of 32 hours, will be held on week seven at the University of Tennessee, Knoxville.
-The five-day residential period may need to be modified based on health and safety concerns.
+This online course is fully asynchronous.
+Class sessions will be a combination of recorded video sessions, monitored discussions, and interactive student lessons.
+The course will be completed in seven weeks.

 Objectives